Cleveland-Cliffs Inc. (CLF) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Cleveland-Cliffs Inc. (CLF) is $23.36, which is $4.23 above the current market price.
-The public float for CLF is 508.28M, and currently, short sellers hold a 6.54% ratio of that float.
-The average trading volume of CLF on April 13, 2023 was 10.23M shares.
+The average price predicted for Cleveland-Cliffs Inc. (CLF) by analysts is $23.36, which is $4.9 above the current market price.
+The public float for CLF is 508.28M, and at present, short sellers hold a 5.77% of that float.
+On April 17, 2023, the average trading volume of CLF was 9.87M shares.

 CLF’s Market Performance